Wakefield City Police

-Wakefield City Police was the police force for the city of Wakefield in the West Riding of Yorkshire, England between the years of 1848 and 1968.
+Wakefield City Police was the police force for the city of Wakefield in the West Riding of Yorkshire, England between the years of 1888 and 1968.
+Previously, from 1848 to 1888, the force was known as Wakefield Borough Police.

 Origins

-The former Wakefield City Police Station in Cliff Parade, Wakefield - now part of the Wakefield & Pontefract Magistrates' Court.
+The former Wakefield City Police Station in Cliff Parade, Wakefield – now part of the Wakefield & Pontefract Magistrates' Court.

 The stone carved policeman's head above the door facing onto Cliff Parade.

 Archway found to the rear of the former Wakefield City Police Station.

 Rear of the former Wakefield City Police Station.

 The Wakefield Borough Police came into being in September 1848 after the Borough Council were tasked with forming a 'constabulary force' for the newly formed borough.
-The first police station was located in King Street and still stands today - the building immediately to the south was a Fire Engine House - the building originally being the 'Police and Vagrant Office' in 1829.
+The first police station was located in King Street and still stands today – the building immediately to the south was a Fire Engine House – the building originally being the 'Police and Vagrant Office' in 1829.
 The building consisted of two cells and a short time afterwards, a female detention was built on the first floor.
 In 1876 the police station moved to half of a renovated building known as the 'Tammy Hall', which had been constructed in 1778 and when the southern half had been demolished to make way for the Town Hall, the northernmost part of the building was refurbished to form a new police and fire station.
 New buildings were added to the refurbished Tammy Hall, to the north (Chief Constable's Office and Charge Office); the west on King Street (Chief Constable's house) and the south (Fire Station).
 The ground floor housed 20 cells with an underground passage linking the cells in the police station to the cells below the Court Room in the Town Hall.
 This building is now the Wakefield and Pontefract Magistrates' Court.

 In 1888, the City of Wakefield was formed after letters patent were issued and on 25 June the police was officially known as the Wakefield City Police and would keep this name until the force was disbanded in 1968.

-The city boundaries increased in size and with this, Wakefield City Police absorbed 279 acres from the West Riding Constabulary when the Wakefield City Extension Act came into force - this included the area of Thornes; the site of where Pinderfields Hospital now stands and parts of Lupset and Flanshaw.
-The parish of Alverthorpe was added in 1900 and in 1909 the parish of Sandal was included in the jurisdiction of Wakefield City Police - with officers stationed at Belle Vue, Sandal Common (now known as Agbrigg), Haddingley Hill, Sandal Magna, Milnthorpe and Newmillerdam.
+The city boundaries increased in size and with this, Wakefield City Police absorbed 279 acres from the West Riding Constabulary when the Wakefield City Extension Act came into force – this included the area of Thornes, the site on which Pinderfields Hospital now stands, and parts of Lupset and Flanshaw.
+The parish of Alverthorpe was added in 1900 and in 1909 the parish of Sandal was included in the jurisdiction of Wakefield City Police – with officers stationed at Belle Vue, Sandal Common (now known as Agbrigg), Haddingley Hill, Sandal Magna, Milnthorpe and Newmillerdam.
 Two new houses on Agbrigg Road were occupied by police officers from Wakefield City, these houses being near Sandal Fire Station (no longer standing) in May 1910.
 The largest and latest addition to the force area came in April 1951 when the parish of Crigglestone and what would become the Kettlethorpe estate was added to the Milnthorpe beat.